 - 48% employees would stay with a company that asks them what they want and puts that feedback into action

 Focus on what employees have told you isn’t working, take specific steps, and you might just turn lemons into lemonade.

 Here’s a seven-step game plan you can follow when dealing with negative survey results:

-Share the survey results with employees in a way that highlights both the good and the bad, resisting the urge to put a positive spin on the negative feedback.
+Share the survey results with employees in a way that highlights both the good and the bad.
+Resist the urge to put a positive spin on the negative feedback.
 Acknowledge that there are things you need to work on.

-There’s no one-size-fits-all approach to how you choose what to focus on.
+There’s no one-size-fits-all approach to how you should choose what to focus on.
 You can select issues across departments or choose the top problems facing each department individually.

-For example, employees may have said that they’re not satisfied with communication from their managers.
+For example, employees may have said that they’re not satisfied with the way their managers communicate.
 It would be easy to assume what they’re looking for is more communication because they’re not getting enough.

 However, asking employees to put into words what “good communication” means to them may surprise you.
 You could find out instead that their dissatisfaction stems from the type of communication they’re receiving from their managers rather than the frequency.